Zabór Wielki

-Zabór Wielki (/pl/) is a village in the administrative district of Gmina Miękinia, within Środa Śląska County, Lower Silesian Voivodeship, in south-western Poland.
+Zabór Wielki (/pl/) is a village in the administrative district of Gmina Miękinia, within Środa County, Lower Silesian Voivodeship, in south-western Poland.

 The name of the village is of Polish origin and comes from the words za and bór, meaning "behind a coniferous forest".

 In 1842, the village had a population of 244.

 The Nature reserve Zabór is located near Zabór Wielki.